juristr/juristr.github.com/content/blog/using-the-nx-dependency-graph-in-custom-scripts.md

 The above mentioned **approach 3** gives you already a lot of flexibility because it allows you to filter and manipulate the resulting JSON output.

 As an alternative you can also use `affected:apps` and `affected:libs`.
-Especially if you pass the `—-plain` flag, it gives you a plain space separated list of apps/libs you can again parse from a custom script.
+Especially if you pass the `—-plain` flag, it gives you a plain space-separated list of apps/libs you can again parse from a custom script.

 ```
 $ nx affected:apps —-base=master —-plain